masum919/masum919/README.md

-A robotics student with a Mechanical Engineering core.
+I am a learner of Robotics with a Mechanical Enginnering core.
 My interests involve designing, simulating, and optimizing robotic systems for various applications.
-Passionate about collaborating across disciplines.
 Outside the lab, I enjoy taking long walks and reading books.